 Smart Garden 3

 This innovative indoor garden is the smallest unit offered by Click and Grow.
 You can grow three different plants at a single time.
-This unit provides automated watering, light, and nutrients you need to get started.
+This smaller smart garden provides automated watering, light, and nutrients you need to get started.
 You also get access to the app, which offers you some basic tips for getting started.

 When you purchase this model, you receive a complimentary set of three basil plant pods.